B Vitamins — The Benefits of the “B Team”

-Do you ever feel like you’re running on empty?
+Do you sometimes feel like you’re running on empty?
 Perhaps you’re not handling stress as well as you normally do?
-Or you have brain fog?
+Or you experience occasional brain fog?
 If the answer is yes to any of these questions, you may not be getting enough B vitamins in your diet.

-Although they are found in a diverse array of foods, they’re water-soluble, which means that they’re not stored in the body and, when taken in excess, are excreted in the urine.
-That’s why it’s critical to consume your B vitamins every day in your food or in supplement form.
+Although they are found in a diverse array of foods, they’re water-soluble, which means that they’re not stored in the body and, when consumed in excess, are excreted in the urine.
+That’s why it’s critical to consume plenty B vitamins every day in your food or in supplement form.

 Team Players

-While each of the B vitamins are essential for good health, like in every team sport, in order for each to be successful they depend on the performance of their other teammates.
-They don’t fly solo, rather they join forces, interact, and help each other get absorbed or processed.
+Each of the B vitamins plays an essential role in good health.
+But like in every team sport, each individual’s success depend on the support of their other teammates.
+They don’t fly solo; rather they join forces, interact, and help each other get absorbed and utilized.

 One of the dynamic duos on the B team is vitamins B12 and folate (B9).
 They work together to support DNA synthesis and cell replication.
-They also collaborate to keep your heart healthy by preventing the build-up of a detrimental compound called homocysteine.
+They also collaborate to keep your heart healthy by maintaining the optimal metabolism of homocysteine.
 Another important aspect of their relationship is that folate depends on B12 to be absorbed and utilized.

 An interesting fact about this vitamin pair is that they come from very different food sources – B12 occurs naturally in animal-based foods like meat, eggs, and milk, while sources of folate are mostly plant-based such as leafy greens and legumes.
-For this reason, vegetarians or vegans might not get enough B12 in their diet, which can then lead to folate deficiency since folate needs B12 to be absorbed.
-A solution to this dilemma is taking a high-quality, vegan B-complex supplement.
+For this reason, vegetarians or vegans might not get enough B12 in their diet, which can affect the adequate absorption of folate.
+That’s why taking a high-quality, vegan B-complex supplement is an excellent way to help meet your needs for both.

-Each player on the B team has their own role to play, but many share similar functions such as helping to break down the carbohydrates, proteins, and fats in our food into energy.
-Several B vitamins aid in the formation of red blood cells, while others are needed for the production of DNA and a healthy nervous system.
+Each player on the B team has its own role to play, but many share similar functions such as helping to break down the carbohydrates, proteins, and fats in our food into energy.
+Several B vitamins facilitate the formation of red blood cells, while others are needed for the production of DNA and to uphold a healthy nervous system.
 Here is a list of each of the B-complex vitamins and what they do in our bodies.

 Types of B Vitamins